 Finding the best driving route for a Mars rover isn't as easy as turning on a navigation app.
 Scientists must study the region using images of the surface from the rover and orbiters and make decisions about what to investigate next.
 The terrain might be smooth, but often it is littered with boulders, sandy regions or craters that must be carefully navigated.
 Scientists decide which locations, features and rocks they’d like the rover to investigate with its robotic arm and onboard instruments.
 Scientists, engineers and computer scientists work together to decide on the command sequences that will get the job done.

 In this board game, students simulate the decision-making and command-sequencing process scientists, engineers and computer scientists engage in to explore Mars.

 - Ask students to say what they know about Mars.
 Some details they might include are: “It’s known as the Red Planet,” “It is far away,” and “We have robots on the surface.”

-- Ask students to explain what they know about the rovers on Mars, such as how many rovers are currently operating on the surface (one, Curiosity) and what they are doing there (driving around, learning about the geology of Mars, its past and current climate, and whether the planet could have ever supported life).
+- Ask students to explain what they know about the rovers on Mars, such as how many rovers are currently operating on the surface (two, Curiosity and Perseverance) and what they are doing there (driving around, learning about the geology of Mars, its past and current climate, and whether the planet could have ever supported life).

 - Show students the Curiosity overview video: